w3c-fedid/FedCM/explorations/identity_handler.md

 console.log('Token:', credential.token);
 ```

-## Limitations

-### No Complete Offline Authentication

-This proposal does **not** enable complete offline authentication:

-1. Configuration endpoints (`/.well-known`, `/config.json`) are fetched **before** the SW-enabled
-   endpoints.
-2. If config fetch fails (network offline, cache expired), the entire FedCM flow fails before
-   reaching the SW.
-3. SW only helps with **partial outages** — config servers reachable, auth servers down.

-### Augmentation Only, Not Mutation

-The SW cannot modify the request URL, method, body, redirect mode, credentials mode, or
-referrer.
-It can only append headers from the allowlist.
-IDPs that need to substantially rewrite
-requests must use generic SW interception on non-FedCM endpoints.

-### Timeout Enforcement

-The browser enforces a timeout (default 10 seconds) on the `respondWith()` promise.
-If the SW
-does not respond in time, the browser falls back to network.
-This prevents slow or hung SWs
-from blocking authentication.

 ## Privacy Considerations

 ### Configuration Endpoints Are Protected

-Configuration endpoints (`/.well-known`, `/config.json`, `/client_metadata`) are **not**
-dispatched to the SW for privacy reasons:
+Configuration endpoints (`/.well-known`, `/config.json`, `/client_metadata`) are **not** dispatched to the SW for privacy reasons:

-- These endpoints are fetched with privacy-preserving properties (`credentials: "omit"`, opaque
+- These endpoints are fetched with privacy-preserving properties (`credentials: "omit"`, opaque origin, no referrer)
-  origin, no referrer).
-- If intercepted, the SW could correlate user identity (via cookies from its own origin) with
-  RP identity (from `client_metadata` URL parameters).
+- If intercepted, the SW could correlate user identity (via cookies from its own origin) with RP identity (from `client_metadata` URL parameters)
-- Keeping these endpoints out of SW scope preserves the privacy boundary.
+- Keeping these endpoints out of SW scope preserves the privacy boundary

-### RP Encoding in Config — Substantial Discussion

-> **Note — substantial discussion in PR #815: RP-correlated SW endpoints.** A reviewer raised
-> the concern: if the SW (or the config it is derived from) could encode the RP identity, the
-> SW would learn the RP and the cross-site privacy boundary FedCM aims to enforce would
-> collapse.
-The current proposal addresses this in two ways:
->
-> 1. The SW is registered by the IDP at the IDP origin via the standard SW registration API
->    (`navigator.serviceWorker.register`).
-There is no FedCM-specific mechanism for the IDP to
->    dynamically inject an RP-keyed SW script or config.
-> 2. The credentialed endpoints dispatched to the SW (`accounts`, `id_assertion`, `disconnect`)
->    already have the same RP visibility on the IDP server today: `id_assertion` and
->    `disconnect` carry the RP's `client_id` in the POST body; `accounts` carries no RP identity
->    at all.
-The SW sees nothing the IDP server does not already see.
->
-> This open thread is not fully closed — see [Open Questions](#open-questions).

 ### IDP Trust Model

-The Identity Handler SW runs at the IDP's origin and sees the same information that IDP servers
+The Identity Handler SW runs at the IDP's origin and sees the same information that IDP servers already see:
-already see:

-- `/accounts` (GET) — no RP identity visible (opaque origin).
+- `/accounts` (GET) — no RP identity visible (opaque origin)
-- `/token` (POST) — RP `client_id` in the POST body (already visible to IDP server).
+- `/token` (POST) — RP client_id in the POST body (already visible to IDP server)
-- `/disconnect` (POST) — RP `client_id` in the POST body (already visible to IDP server).
+- `/disconnect` (POST) — RP client_id in the POST body (already visible to IDP server)

 No new information is exposed beyond what the IDP server already receives.
+The SW has the same visibility as the IDP backend.

 ### User Consent

 User consent is still required before any tokens are issued.
-The SW cannot bypass the FedCM
-consent UI — it only augments the network layer between the browser and the IDP server.
+The SW cannot bypass the FedCM consent UI — it only augments the network layer between the browser and the IDP server.

 ## Security Considerations

 ### Origin Isolation

-The Identity Handler SW is registered at the IDP origin and can only intercept requests destined
-for that origin:
+The Identity Handler SW is registered at the IDP origin and can only intercept requests destined for that origin:

 ```
 ✅ idp.example's SW intercepts: requests TO idp.example/accounts